These days when we talk about the internet or ‘being online’, we’re often talking about the use of social media.

 Online safety risks for young people can include, but are not limited to:

-- potential for inappropriate relationships between adults in positions of trust and the young people they work with
+- potential for inappropriate relationships between adults in positions of trust, or influence and the young people they work with

 - sexual grooming, luring, exploitation and abuse, or unwanted contact